erik73/hassio-addons/phpmyadmin/README.md

 users, permissions, etc) can be performed via the user interface, while you still have the ability to directly execute any SQL statement.

-This add-on was specifically designed to manage the official Home Assistant MariaDB add-on.
+This app was specifically designed to manage the official Home Assistant MariaDB app.

 ![phpMyAdmin screenshot][screenshot]